vikasmalik22/Traffic_Sign_Classifier/README.md

 3. Launch the Jupyter notebook: jupyter notebook Traffic_Sign_Classifier.ipynb
 4. Follow the instructions in the notebook

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas and numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?
-347990
+34799
 * The size of the validation set is ?
 4410
 * The size of test set is ?